drakerian/loopback-connector-elastic-search/README.md

     http://localhost:3000/explorer

-To test a specific filter, use for example in GET method:
+To test a specific filter in GET method, use for example:

     {"q" : "friends, romans, countrymen"}